vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_in_detail.md

 ## ComponentGroup

-The ComponentGroup is foundation class on top of which all iteration methods are built (Injection, foreach, IJobProcessComponetnData etc)
+The ComponentGroup is foundation class on top of which all iteration methods are built (Injection, foreach, IJobProcessComponentData etc)

 Essentially a ComponentGroup is constructed with a set of required components, subtractive components.